The Senior Engineer Skill Tree Nobody Talks About

 Specific.
 Genuine.
 Impactful.

-3. Volunteer for the Uncomfortable Thing
+3. Volunteer for the uncomfortable thing

 The next time there's a cross-team initiative, a stakeholder presentation, or a mentoring opportunity — raise your hand.
 These are reps.
 You don't get better at bench press by reading about bench press.

-I wrote Developer EQ because I wish someone had handed me this playbook a decade ago.
-It uses music production as a metaphor — EQ, compression, stems, mixing — because those concepts map perfectly to how humans interact.
+If you want the full playbook, the book is $20 and uses music production as the framework — EQ, compression, stems, mixing — because those concepts map cleanly to how humans interact.

 Your technical skills got you here.
 Your human skills will get you where you're going.

 This is part of the Developer EQ series on social skills for engineers.
+Get the free 2-week workbook or the book — $20.